-- h.l. is the subject of a disqualification imposed by ICANN and in effect at the time the application is considered; - i.m. has been involved in of a pattern of adverse, final decisions indicating that the applicant or individual named in the application was engaged in cybersquatting as defined in the UDRP, ACPA, or other equivalent legislation, or was engaged in reverse domain name hijacking under the UDRP or bad faith or reckless disregard under the ACPA or other equivalent legislation.
-Three or more such decisions with one occurring in the last four years will generally be considered to constitute a pattern. - j.n. fails to provide ICANN with the identifying information necessary to confirm identity at the time of application or to resolve questions of identity during the background screening process; - k.o. fails to provide a good faith effort to disclose all relevant information relating to items (a) (mk).
+- k. has entered a guilty plea as part of a plea agreement or has a court case in any jurisdiction with a disposition of Adjudicated Guilty or Adjudication Withheld (or regional equivalents), within the respective timeframes listed above for any of the listed crimes (i.e., within the past 10 years for crimes listed in (a) (d) above, or ever for the crimes listed in (e) (i) above); - is the subject of a disqualification imposed by ICANN and in effect at the time the application is considered; - m. has been involved in a pattern of adverse, final decisions indicating that the applicant or individual named in the application was engaged in cybersquatting as defined in the Uniform Domain Name Dispute Resolution Policy (UDRP), the Anti-Cybersquatting Consumer Protection Act (ACPA), or other equivalent legislation, or was engaged in reverse domain name hijacking under the UDRP or bad faith or reckless disregard under the ACPA or other equivalent legislation.
+Three or more such decisions with one occurring in the last four years will generally be considered to constitute a pattern. - n. fails to provide ICANN with the identifying information necessary to confirm identity at the time of application or to resolve questions of identity during the background screening process; - fails to provide a good faith effort to disclose all relevant information relating to items (a) - (m).